sasiqwerty/Mind/Session 30 PSM 1.md

 |CyberArk PSM codec|For viewing high compression session recordings with an external player (for example, Windows Media Player).
 The PSMCodec.exe is included in the PSM installation package and is required to enable users to view PSM recordings with a regular media player (not PSM Direct Playback).|
 |JRE (Java Runtime Environment)|JRE 1.4, or later (for SSH transparent connections)|

-### RDS CAL License
+### RDS CAL License (Windows)

-Client Access License
+Client Access License (CAL) is a legal permit that authorizes a user to access network server services, such as file and print sharing, within an organization.
+Unlike standalone software products, a CAL is specifically designed to regulate the number of users connecting to a server for the usage of its services.

+- Device CALs : Device CALs are for every device accessing the server, suitable for shared devices across work shifts.
+- User CALs : User CALs are for every user accessing services on the server, ideal for employees using multiple or unknown devices.
+Until 2016 per user license was free.
+2019 severs have a different style of installation for PSM

+#### How to Setup the License for RDS?

 1. Install the Remote Desktop Licensing through the server manager
 2. Open RD Licensing manager
-Device CALs : Device CALs are for every device accessing the server, suitable for shared devices across work shifts.
-User CALs : User CALs are for every user accessing services on the server, ideal for employees using multiple or unknown devices.

 ### Notes